Skip to content

 Reactive Properties

-• A function - Flux wraps it in an implicit computation and binds the result.
+• A function - Flux wraps it in a computation that re-runs (and updates the property) whenever any node it reads changes.

 • A static value - assigned once at creation time.